hchungdelta/Machine_Learning/README.md

 #### Description :

+The basic neural network framework is based on [the work of Aymeric Damien](https://github.com/aymericdamien/TensorFlow-Examples/)

 Training your own neural network, saving and restoring the tf.data for later use/retrain.
 Fully Connected Layer and Convolution Layer are implemented in this project.
 A writing panel is built (using pygame), users can interact with their own neural network directly.